13 New Ways to Eat Peanut Butter & Jelly

 Blondies are brownies minus the cocoa powder; the decadent dessert bars use brown sugar in place of the traditional brownie’s cocoa and we like it.
 Take the already unconventional a step further by whipping up a batch of these Gooey Peanut Butter and Jelly Blondies for your next picnic.
 Plus, they’re made with garbanzo beans so those with gluten intolerance can enjoy worry-free.

-If you picked up our March + April 2013 issue, you know how much we love breakfast pizza.
+We definitely love breakfast pizza.
 What could possibly elevate breakfast pizza to the next level?
 You guessed it, everyone’s favorite sweet combination of peanut butter and jelly.
 Pop this healthy protein-packed Peanut Butter, Jam, and Banana Breakfast Pizza in the oven to kick any morning off right.

 One of the many reasons we love PB&J so much is that it’s appropriate for any meal.
 With breakfast covered, how about indulging in a bite-sized chocolatey snack?
 Topped with a sprinkling of sea salt, these Chocolate Peanut Butter and Jelly Cups are more than your typical store-bought candy.
 Wait, it gets better; there’s no baking involved and they’re simple to make.